yochaigal/cairn/wip/2e/saves.md

 **Freya**: _"Damn.
 Well, hopefully my comrades will fare well enough without me until I return..."_

-## Aiding An Ally
+## Aiding an Ally

 > The party have just arrived at the entrance to the second level of a long-forgotten mountain tomb.
-Freya leads the group, followed by Lucius, then Wolfram taking up the rear.
+Freya leads the group, followed by Lucius, with Wolfram taking up the rear.
 Wolfram holds a lit torch, but the others have their hands free.

 **Warden**: _"The path to the North veers over a twisted archway positioned atop a dark chasm.
 To the East, a rocky path leads downward into the murk below.
 What do you do?"_